freddiehaddad/fast-track-to-rust/src/enum.md

    easier to work with collections of results and to propagate errors through multiple layers of function calls.

-Overall, the use of `Result` aligns with Rust’s goals of safety, concurrency, and performance, providing a clear and structured way to handle errors.
+Overall, the use of `Result` aligns with Rust's goals of safety, concurrency, and performance, providing a clear and structured way to handle errors.

 # Exercise